Tag Archives: guerlain flacon montre

 The Day of the Jackal (1973)

-The drugstore the Jackal (Edward Fox) visits is full of interesting perfume bottles.
+The drugstore the Jackal (Edward Fox) visits is full of interesting bottles.

 On the wall right behind the main counter there’s a poster advertising Victor Acqua di Selva.
 A factice bottle of the same fragrance can be seen on the counter.

 In the glass cabinet behind the counter there’s a Christian Dior houndstooth bottle.
-Impossible to tell what eau de cologne it contained.
+Impossible to tell what fragrance it contained.

 On the counter on the right there are so many bottles!
 Among them, the beautiful fluted flacon of Lucien Lelong Gardenia.